 Bias Assessment & Response Team

-A place to report incidents taht are motivated by prejudice against or hostility towards a group of people
+A place to report incidents that are motivated by prejudice against or hostility towards a group of people

 Where to find out about safety measures taken in University Housing